vit-swin-lung-nodule-detection/miccai2025/README.md

 # Vit-SwinUNETR-lung-nodule-detection

-This repository was created to make the code of the submission to MICCAI2025 publicly available.
+This repository contains the code for our MICCAI 2025 submission.